 Malsis Hall

-Malsis Hall is a refurbished country house and estate that provides a Care Home with Nursing as well as a Care Home without Nursing.
-There is also a purpose-built Hospital on site along with more independent Studio Apartments.
+Malsis Hall is a refurbished country house and estate that provides a Care Home with Nursing as well as being able to provide care home beds without Nursing.
+The accommodation is in small fully independent living suites along with more independent studio apartments.
 This provides a clear care pathway and gives various living and support options to match need, whilst enabling the individual to live in the least restrictive environment safely.

 The service holistically supports people with complex mental health conditions on their journey to recovery and independence.
-We strive to provide quality care and support to enable the person to be as safe and independent as they possibly can be and that they have a clear care pathway back into the community.
+We strive to provide quality care and support to enable the person to be as safe and independent as they possibly can be and that they have a clear care pathway back into the community if that meets their assessed needs.

 We provide opportunities to develop and maintain skills and coping strategies needed for everyday life.
 We pride ourselves on early intervention and our pathway at Malsis Hall ensures the person builds and develops confidence enabling them to successfully progress down the various available living options on-site to living in the community.